Business lines and brandsBack

 Clients in over 110 countries worldwide

 Some 69% of Laïta's turnover comes from its operations in France, where its flagship brands – Paysan Breton, Régilait and Mamie Nova – enjoy a strong reputation.
-Laïta is the leader in several fast-moving consumer goods markets in France: dairy butter (Paysan Breton), "luxury" adult yoghurts (Mamie Nova) and powdered and condensed milk (Régilait).
+Laïta is the leader in several fast-moving consumer goods markets in France: dairy butter (Paysan Breton), "luxury" fruit adult yoghurts (Mamie Nova) and powdered and condensed milk (Régilait).

-Laïta also has worldwide operations, with seven subsidiaries in Europe, and exports to over 110 countries.
+Laïta also has worldwide operations, with five subsidiaries in Europe, and exports to over 110 countries.
 It is one of Europe's leading manufacturers of white-label products in the health and nutrition and processed dairy ingredients sectors.